Homebrodot/.github/profile/README.md

 And more to come!

+## See also

+Check out our sister project, [Fusion Engine](https://github.com/TheFusionEngine)!
+A fork of Godot 1 that focuses on small binary sizes and support for older homebrew platforms.

 ## Join us on Discord

 [![Discord Shield](https://dcbadge.vercel.app/api/server/yUC3rUk "Join our Discord server")](https://discord.gg/mYzXDke5yv "Homebrodot - Godot Homebrew Hub")